 Real El Pasoans don’t need the calendar to tell them summer has arrived.
 We have other ways to make that determination.
 For me, it’s not summer in El Paso until I hear the musical question “What would you do to go to Western Playland?” posed ad nauseam on radio and television.
 A close second is when I look forward to coming to work just so I can bask in the refrigerated air I don't have the luxury of at home.

-I got a little curious as to what signaled summer to other El Pasoans and so I had our Facebook fans complete the statement, “It’s not summer in El Paso until ___.”
-Here’s how some of them filled in the blank.
+I got a little curious as to what signaled summer to other El Pasoans and so I had our listeners and Facebook fans complete the statement, “It’s not summer in El Paso until ___.”

-Nicole Francione wrote, “You get third degree burns from your steering wheel because you forgot to put the sunshade on your windshield.”
-Patty knows it’s summer in the 915 when she feels the burn too, only in a slightly lower place.
-“You can no longer [walk] on the sidewalk barefooted!” she wrote.
+Julie Ceballos wrote, "You burn your leg with the [metal] seat belt [buckle]."
+Patty called in that she feels the burn too, only in a slightly lower place.
+“You can no longer [walk] on the sidewalk barefooted!” she added.

-For others, like Ricardo Herrera, its when Monsoon season arrives and you feel that first “bead of sweat run down from your neck to your crack.”
-Or when, as Liz wrote, “you stay indoors with your swamp cooler on even if it doesn’t seem to work.”
-That, of course, being the lesser of the two evils because at least you’re in the shade!
+For others, like Rick, its when Monsoon season arrives and you feel that first "bead of sweat run down from [the back of] your neck to your crack."
+Ewww.
+Or when, as James wrote, "you stay indoors with your swamp cooler on even if it doesn't seem to work.”
+That, of course, being the lesser of the two evils because at least you're in the shade!

-When the candy-coated ladies pull our their short shorts and tight tanks from their their long, winters nap is another way those of us in so-called “Hell Paso” know it’s summer — or as Robert so eloquently put it, “when the muffin tops begin to appear.”
+When the candy-coated ladies pull out their short shorts and tight tanks from their long, winters nap is another way those of us in so-called "Hell Paso" know it's summer -- or as Robert so eloquently put it, "when the muffin tops begin to appear.”
 So what shouts its summer in El Paso to you?
-Scroll down and tell me in the “leave a comment” box below.